 Our Solos Only trips are age-matched - it's more likely you will travel with other like-minded single

 travellers.
 Popular age groups include 40 to 59 years and 45 years & over.

 For Travellers 21 to 39

 Announced in 2019 with more soon for 2020, small groups for ages 21 to 39's.
 Trips are packed with all the essentials.
 It's is for everyone 21 to 39.
-Solo, with a buddy or joining as a couple - it is for travellers looking to explore with their age group 21 to 39.
+Solo, with or with a buddy - it is for travellers looking to explore with their age group 21 to 39.